Lasers for cellulite: do they work?

 We saw above that cellulaze quite often replaces the cellulite bumps with scar tissue bumps, sometimes worse than the original ones.

-On the other hand, cellfina, the latest cellulite laser-based minimally invasive surgery, does not replace cellulite with scar tissue, it replaces it with saggy skin.
+On the other hand, cellfina, another cellulite laser-based minimally invasive surgery, does not replace cellulite with scar tissue, it replaces it with saggy skin.

 This sets free the anchored skin of that specific indentation and restores the smooth appearance of the skin on that specific spot.
 Then another spot is chosen, another anchor is released and so on, for up to about 25 cellulite bumps per surgery.